conholdate/conholdate-blog-content/Conholdate.Total/2022-04-28-convert-csv-into-excel-using-nodejs/index.md

 {{< figure align=center src="images/convert-csv-to-excel-nodejs.png" alt="Convert CSV into Excel using Node.js" caption="CSV to Excel Node.js">}}

 Recently, we have published a blog post that is about [how to import XML into Excel programmatically using Node.js][1].
 However, in this article, we will learn how to convert CSV into Excel using an enterprise-level Node.js library.
 A [CSV][2](comma separated values) format represents a plain text file that maintains content with comma-separated values.
-It allows users to save data in a tabular format that can be easily transferred from one database to another.
 Moreover, [Excel][3] comes with rich data storage, and management features and is backed by [Microsoft][4].
 So, we will learn **how to convert CSV into Excel using Node.js** by covering the following points:

   * [How to convert CSV to XLSX][5]